rabidaudio/kaddi/README.md

 # Kaddi

-A caddy manages clubs (dependencies), giving the right one when it's needed, so the golfer (developer) can focus on playing (coding).
+A caddy manages clubs (dependencies), providing the right one at the right time, so the golfer (developer) can focus on golf (coding).
+Kaddi is another DI library for Kotlin.
+It could stand for [K]otlin [A]n[d]roid [D]ependency [I]njection, but it's usage is not limited to Android.

+**NOTE** This is a work in progress.
+The DSL form should be usable now, but the compiled form will need a little more work.
+As you can see below some planned features are still missing and the documentation is incomplete.

+---

 BindingKey - type and optional identifier that is used to find a dependency Binding - link from a type to a dependency